-The Satanic Temple (TST) has filed both state and federal lawsuits against the state of Missouri on behalf of Mary Doe, a pregnant woman seeking an abortion.
-Missouri law requires that all women seeking to lawfully terminate their pregnancy must be given reading material claiming that life begins at conception, and they must endure a 72-hour waiting period between their initial appointment and their abortion procedure.
+TST has filed lawsuits against the state of Missouri in both state and federal courts on behalf of Mary Doe, a pregnant woman seeking an abortion.
+A third lawsuit was filed in Federal Court on behalf of Judy Doe.
+Missouri law requires that all women seeking to lawfully terminate their pregnancy must be given reading material claiming that life begins at conception, as well as other text designed to induce guilt and shame.
+In addition, women must endure a 72-hour waiting period between their initial appointment and their abortion procedure.

-The case in federal court asserts that the Missouri regulations violate the First Amendment rights of TST members.
+TST argues that her religion, as a member of TST should exempt her from the imposition of abortion restrictions that conflict with her beliefs.
 Because Missouri is using its power to regulate abortion to promote the religious belief that life begins at conception, TST argues that this is a violation of the Establishment Clause.
 In addition, TST claims that the 72-hour waiting period violates the Free Exercise Clause because it compels TST members to consider a religious proposition with which they do not agree and therefore delays their ability to obtain an abortion on demand.